 We successfully bargained to ensure that adjuncts will be given first-round interviews for full-time positions that become open.
-This will lead to more job stability and security for MDC adjuncts and promote professional development of the current faculty.
+This will lead to more job stability and security for MDC adjuncts and promote the professional development of the current faculty.

 - Compensation for Large/Small Class Sizes

-In acknowledgement of the increased workload resulting from larger class sizes, we won increased compensation for classes with enrollment above 49 students.
+In acknowledgment of the increased workload resulting from larger class sizes, we won increased compensation for classes with enrollment above 49 students.
 Adjunct faculty will be assigned additional class points for every four students added.
-In order to prevent cancellation of classes with low enrollment, smaller classes may be scheduled for reduced points or at a reduced hourly rate if agreed to by the adjunct.
+In order to prevent the cancellation of classes with low enrollment, smaller classes may be scheduled for reduced points or at a reduced hourly rate if agreed to by the adjunct.

 - Pay for Administrative Work Assignments